 Finca La Flor de Paraíso (www.la-flor.org) Offers programs in a variety of disciplines from animal husbandry to medicinal-herb cultivation.

-Punta Mona (www.puntamona.org) An organic farm and retreat center that is centred on organic permaculture and sustainable living.
+Punta Mona (www.puntamona.org) An organic farm and retreat center that is centered on organic permaculture and sustainable living.

 Rancho Margot (www.ranchomargot.com) This self-proclaimed life-skills university offers a natural education emphasizing organic farming and animal husbandry.